decodingafterlife/Sentement-Tube/README.md

 ## Usage

+1. Add youtube api key in the video_based_analysis.py and target_based_analysis.py in "api_key" variable

-1. Run the application:
+2. Run the application:

     ```bash
     $ streamlit run app.py
     ```

-2. Open your browser and navigate to [http://localhost:8501](http://localhost:8501).
+3. Open your browser and navigate to [http://localhost:8501](http://localhost:8501).

-3. Explore sentiment analysis, visualizations, and download results using the provided options.
+4. Explore sentiment analysis, visualizations, and download results using the provided options.

 ## Visualizations